 Creative’s staff take on challenging assignments that require them to meet the high expectations of the clients, national governments, implementing partners and communities.
 Through collaboration with other experts and using theories of change, Creative’s team are able to deliver programmatic results.

-Today, Creative has programs in 20 countries, including El Salvador, Yemen, Afghanistan and Timor Leste.
+Today, Creative has programs in nearly 30 countries, including Honduras, Afghanistan and Nigeria.